Buying Guide

 Is PETG harder to print than PLA?

 Slightly.
-PETG needs higher temps (230-250C nozzle, 70-85C bed)[1], strings more, and can stick too well to smooth PEI sheets.
-But it's far easier than ABS - no enclosure needed, minimal warping, no toxic fumes.
-Most people get good PETG prints within 2-3 test prints of dialing in their settings.
+PETG runs hotter (230-250°C nozzle, 70-85°C bed)[1], strings more, and bonds aggressively to smooth PEI to the point that prints can chip the sheet on removal.
+But it’s much easier than ABS — no enclosure required, minimal warping, no fumes.
+Most people get clean PETG prints within 2-3 test prints once they dial in retraction and bed temperature.

 When should I use PETG instead of PLA?